Jerbuck/app-iperf3/README.md

 To test bandwidth between two containers, start a server (listener) and point a client container (initiator) at the server.

+For reference the Iperf3 documentation can be found [here](https://iperf.fr/iperf-doc.php#3doc).

 #### app-iperf3 Server

 Start a listener service on port 5201 and name the container "app-iperf3-server":